|

 number or MAC address.
 To use this type of rule, switch to

-program's main window.
-If one or more rules are set, the program
+of the program's main window.
+If one or more rules are set, the

-filters packets based on the set rules and displays only the
+program filters packets based on the set rules and displays only

-packets that comply with these rules.
-If a rule is set, the name of
+the packets that comply with these rules.
+If a rule is set, the

 buttons (up or down) clearly indicate if any of the wireless rules